itn-trust/itn-did-spec/README.md

 1. DID documents may be deleted by their controllers, and, therefore, access to DID documents from the outside by a 3rd party is no longer possible.
 2. While public keys and hashes of DID documents remain on the DLTs of the ITN, ITN will not maintain logs of IP addresses that requested ITN service operations, and, therefore, makes the correlation of a public key with personal data (the IP assigned to an individual’s router at a specific physical address by the ISP) from the point of view of the ITN, or an entity breaching the ITN, not possible.
 However, if a public key is used outside of the context of ITN more than once, then it may be subject to linkability to other personal data.

-The reason why within ITN hashed data may be considered sufficiently anonymized is as follows: While hashed data may contain personal data through public keys or service endpoints in the DID documents, it is combined with randomized, non-personal data such as a DID itself, per EC guideline.
+The reason why within ITN hashed data may be considered sufficiently anonymized is as follows: While hashed data may contain personal data through public keys or service endpoints in the DID documents, it is combined with randomized, non-personal data such as a DID itself, per European Commission (EC) guideline.

-Note that the permissioned DLTs of the ITN are not directly accessible from the outside by 3rd parties.

 **Note:** Privacy Considerations section ensures the ITN DID Method Privacy considerations complies with [W3C DID Method Privacy Requirements](https://w3c.github.io/did-core/#privacy-requirements)